Earliest known traces of stickers (3000 to 300 BC)

 During this time labels were becoming increasingly used for branding and product information, whereas stickers were used primarily for advertising, promotions and signage.

 Edge Stickers was created in 1987, then trading under our parent company name of Screen Print & Display Ltd. Our company began to serve customers all over the UK, offering high-quality pressure sensitive stickers.
-Edge Stickers quickly became the dominant player in the UK sticker printing market, remaining this day a true expert in personalised and bepoke vinyl stickers.
+Edge Stickers quickly became the dominant player in the UK sticker printing market, remaining this day a true expert in personalised and bespoke vinyl stickers.

 Digital artwork can be instantly transferred to the printers without the need to create plates.
 This has allowed sticker companies to offer affordable prices for short-run sticker orders.